fcfalmeida/FMQChallenge/README.md

 If you simply want to try out the game, there are Windows and Linux releases available.

+## The Game

+On the screen, you will see a line of 50 white balls.
+When the Enter key is pressed, the balls start travelling upwards while their color changes randomly.
+For every ball that reaches the end with the color green, you win 1 credit.
+Pressing Z will add a credit to the game (every play requires 1 credit) and pressing X will take those credits out.

 ## Building from source

 If you want to build the project yourself, first you must obtain it, as well as the required git submodules.